-The Unstoppable Irish: Songs and Integration of the New York Irish, 1783-1883 will be published in March - April 2019 by the University of Notre Dame Press (undp.nd.edu).
+The Unstoppable Irish: Songs and Integration of the New York Irish, 1783-1883 will be published on 30 March 2019 by the University of Notre Dame Press (undp.nd.edu).
 The book contends that Irish-Catholics integrated rather than assimilated into the New York populace, and examines ways in which traditional, street and early popular songs can enhance historical knowledge by commenting on events from a street-level perspective.

 The Bonnie Bunch of Roses: Songs of England, Ireland & Scotland, my collection of 150 traditional and broadside songs from Britain and Ireland, was issued by Oak Publications in 1983.

 In 2012, my essay "Collecting Occupational Songs" was included in The Ballad Collectors of North America: How Gathering Folksongs Transformed Academic Thought and American Identity.
 Edited by Scott B. Spencer and published by Scarecrow Press of Lanham, Maryland, the book chapter looks at 20th century collectors of work songs in Canada and the United States, the milieus they investigated, and their publications.